Chad-Ballay/chloropleth/googlesheet/README.md

     <img src="./sheet_data.gif" width="42%">

-1. Insert a chart and select the correct chloropleth geographic map.
+1. Insert a chart and select the correct choropleth geographic map.
 Google is doing the hardwork so as long as your data set is correctly formatted it will generate for you.

     <img src="./insert_chart.gif" width="42%">